Ganeshuthiravasagam/Siri-WhatsApp/README.md

 Eventually to send the ✍ WhatsApp message **PyWhatKit** python library is initiated.

+##Prerequisites

+- Basic knowledge of python and it's module 🤞
+- Make sure you have already logged in to your WhatsApp via browser ⚡

 ## How it functions?

 - Siri brings up 🙋‍♀️ herself asks for any support from her side.